1. Get a Compiler

 2. Take a Tour

-Stroustrup's authoritative "Tour of C++11."
-For a "lap around C++11," take the authoritative Tour of C++ by the creator himself, Bjarne Stroustrup.
+Stroustrup's authoritative "Tour of C++" is a great "lap around C++" by the creator himself, Bjarne Stroustrup.
 This four-part Tour is drawn from from near-final drafts of Stroustrup's upcoming The C++ Programming Language, 4th Edition, and was published on this site in four installments.
 (Free.)

 4. Learn More

 Finally, here are four great books for learning C++ -- whether you know C++ already or not, and whether you even know how to program in any language or not, you'll find the book that's right for you.

 Are you completely new to programming?
 If you've never programmed before, why not learn in modern C++?

 Programming: Principles and Practice Using C++, 2nd Ed. is an introduction to programming written by the creator of C++, Bjarne Stroustrup.
 Thousands of college freshmen taking Stroustrup's hugely popular Introduction to Programming class at Texas A&M University, and innumerable readers around the world, have learned programming and launched their careers using this book -- and modern C++.